 Access.
-The mechanism used for a local invovation is the same as for a remote invocation.
+The mechanism used for a local invocation is the same as for a remote invocation.
 Many have argued this is a special case on location transparency.

 Location.
-The caller need not know where the object is located, California or Virginia it makes no difference.
+The caller need not know where the resource is located, California or Virginia it makes no difference.

 Failure.
-If the object or service fails the caller is unaware.
-Somehow the requested service or function is performed, the object is restarted, or whatever is needed.
+If the resource or service fails the caller is unaware.
+Somehow the requested service or function is performed, the resource is restarted, or whatever is needed to isolate the client from failure.

 Heterogeneity.
 Architecture and OS boundaries are invisible.
-Objects can migrate without limitation due to system architecture or operating environment.
-At a bare minimum communication with objects on other architectures requires no explicit data coercion.
+Resources can migrate without limitation due to system architecture or operating environment.
+At a bare minimum communication with resources on other architectures requires no explicit data coercion.

 Migration.
-The caller need not know whether an object has moved since they last communicated with it.
+The caller need not know whether a resource has moved since they last communicated with it.

 Replication.
-An object or service's function can be provided by one or many instances without the caller being aware - the same name applies to any and all instances simultaneously.
+An resource or service's function can be provided by one or many instances without the caller being aware - the same name applies to any and all instances simultaneously.
 The caller need not know about nor deal with coherence issues.

 Concurrency.
-The caller need not be aware of other callers invocating operations on a given object or service.
+The caller need not be aware of other callers invocating operations on a given resource or service.